Skip to main content

 Map

-The Indicative Masterplan provides more detail on the Project, including the areas currently under consideration for solar PV panels, associated infrastructure and mitigation and enhancement measures.
+The Indicative Masterplan provided more detail on the Project, including the areas under consideration for solar PV panels, associated infrastructure and mitigation and enhancement measures.
+We invited people to share their feedback on the indicative layout to help us to further refine our detailed designs.

 Consultation